-Current project: Insect social parasites: behavioural genomics models for understanding the basis of phenotypic evolution
+Project: Insect social parasites: behavioural genomics models for understanding the basis of phenotypic evolution

 I’m an ethologist interested in animal sociality and communication.
 I mainly focused my research on social insects (paper wasps, hornets and honeybees) but through collaborations, I have also explored different model organisms (such as two invasive alien species, Drosophila suzukii and Rhynchophorous ferrugineus) as well as rather different topics (biogeography of Mediterranean butterfly assemblages).